 Solar Panels Can Increase Price – Just Not As Much As You Think

-Where you may spend $30,000 on a system, when you go to sell your home the system may only add $5,000 to the sale.
+Where you may spend $30,000 on a system when you sell your home, the system may only add $5,000 to the sale.
 The price increase can vary considerably, as discussed above, but you can expect some increase.

 Like so many improvements to a home, installing a solar panel system is not a decision that should be based purely on how much more valuable it will make your home.
 Few improvements offer a 1:1 ratio – where you get to increase the price by the same amount you spent on the modification.

-Get Clear Info Before You Go To Buy Or Sell
+Get Clear Info Before You Go To Buy Or Sell With Solar Panels

-As a buyer you want to know all the relevant facts about the system you are considering – including when it was installed, by which company, how much power it produces, what percentage of the home’s power does it provide, maintenance history and more.
+As a buyer, you want to know all the relevant facts about the system you are considering – including when it was installed, by which company, how much power it produces, what percentage of the home’s power does it provide, maintenance history, and more.

 Two kinds of solar system warranties are normally offered.
 The first one is the manufacturer’s warranty with covers the panel and inverter.
-The warranty on the panels is typically 20-25 years and 5-10 years for the inverters.
+The panels’ warranty is typically 20-25 years and 5-10 years for the inverters.

-Whoever is installing the system should also offer a warranty on the installation, which means ensuring they have made no holes in your roof that leads to leaks for a specified period – usually 2 to 5 years.
+Whoever is installing the system should also offer a warranty on the installation, which means ensuring they have made no holes in your roof that lead to leaks for a specified period – usually 2 to 5 years.

 As a seller, you want to have all this information at the ready for when a buyer or a Realtor asks for it.
 Accurate records and information will make everyone feel better about the transaction.

-As far as leased solar panel systems go, there are still plenty of home sales that happen with leased systems.
-Although it may be a bit more complicated, do not lose hope if you are selling a home with a leased system, or if you want to buy one with such a system.
+As far as leased solar panel systems go, there are still plenty of home sales with leased systems.
+Although it may be a bit more complicated, do not lose hope if you are selling a home with a leased system or if you want to buy one with such a system.

 Other Benefits of Solar Power

 Installing solar panels on your home helps reduce greenhouse gas emissions that harm our environment.
-By adding solar, you will reduce the carbon footprint and help lessen our collective dependence on fossil fuels.
-When fossil fuels are burned to produce energy, they create toxic gasses that are the primary cause of pollution and as well as potential global warming.
+Adding solar will reduce the carbon footprint and help lessen our collective dependence on fossil fuels.
+When fossil fuels are burned to produce energy, they create toxic gasses that are the primary cause of pollution and potential global warming.

 Additional Helpful Solar System Articles

-Use the additional solar system resources to better understand some of the nuances associated with adding solar technology to your home.
+Use the additional solar system resources to understand better some of the nuances associated with adding solar technology to your home.
 Get a better understand of both the cost and energy savings of adding solar in your area.

 Thinking of selling your home?
 I have a passion for Real Estate and love to share my marketing expertise!

-I service Real Estate sales in the following Metrowest MA towns: Ashland, Bellingham, Douglas, Framingham, Franklin, Grafton, Holliston, Hopkinton, Hopedale, Medway, Mendon, Milford, Millbury, Millville, Northborough, Northbridge, Shrewsbury, Southborough, Sutton, Wayland, Westborough, Whitinsville, Worcester, Upton and Uxbridge MA.
+I service Real Estate Sales in the following Metrowest MA towns: Ashland, Bellingham, Douglas, Framingham, Franklin, Grafton, Holliston, Hopkinton, Hopedale, Medway, Mendon, Milford, Millbury, Millville, Northborough, Northbridge, Shrewsbury, Southborough, Sutton, Wayland, Westborough, Whitinsville, Worcester, Upton, and Uxbridge MA.